githubitachi/never-ending-calculator/README.md

-# 🔢 Modern JavaScript Calculator
+# 🔢 Never Ending Calculator

 A sleek, responsive calculator built with HTML, CSS, and JavaScript.
 Designed with a clean UI and support for keyboard interaction.